eethomp/eethomp.github.io/_posts/2019-09-07-WSL-for-Ruby.md

 ```
 The ruby -v command should output something similar to `ruby 2.6.3p62 (2019-04-16 revision 67580) [x86_64-linux]`

-Finally you need to install bundler and rehash.
+Finally you need to install bundler and rehash your environment.
 ```
 gem install bundler
 rbenv rehash